SamJoan/droopescan/README.md

 the develoment branch rather than the master.
 Issues can be raised on the issue tracker here on GitHub.

-To run tests, some dependencies must be installed; running the following commands will result in them being installed and the tests being ran:
+To run tests, some dependencies must be installed.
+Running the following commands will result in them being installed and the tests being ran:

 <pre>